Operation & Maintenance

-As everyone knows, changing your engine oil is a necessary part of routine maintenance on your Jeep JK Wrangler and, it's one that is required on a regular basis.
-Fortuantely, it's also something that is super easy to do, something that just about anyone can do and, something that can save you a money.
-Of course, for those of you who have never changed your own engine oil before, this short write-up will explain in detail what all is involved and just how little you will need to do.
-And, after you done this on your own, I can almost guarantee that you'll never take your Jeep back to your dealer or a shop to have it done for you again.
+Changing your engine oil is a necessary part of routine maintenance and really, it’s something that anyone can do.
+In fact, thanks to the design of the all new 3.6L V6 Pentastar engine, it’s something that easier to do than ever before.
+This short write-up will explain in detail what all is involved and just how little you will need to do.
+And, after you done this on your own, I can almost guarantee that you’ll never take your Jeep back to your dealer or a shop to have it done for you again.

 Jeep JK Wrangler 42RLE